 Washing the mop pads and refilling the water tank

-Of note is that the All-in-One OMNI Station is really well built.
+Notably, the All-in-One OMNI Station is exceptionally well-built.
 Everything works well, which isn’t a given, especially with all the new technology it introduced.
 The water bins are very sturdy and easy to fill.
 The auto-empty station did not leak any water either.

-After inspecting both the mopping pads and the dirty water tank after several runs, our experience was that the dock does a good job cleaning of the mopping pads, too.
+After inspecting both the mopping pads and the dirty water tank after several runs, our experience was that the dock does a good job of cleaning the mopping pads.

 Emptying the Deebox X1 Omni’s dirt bin